8 Reasons Great Arithmetic Skills Are Key For KS2 SATs – Free Arithmetic Practice Resource!

-When pupils have a conceptual understanding of their arithmetic skills, they are more likely to be able to carry out questions mentally, saving all important time.
+When pupils have a conceptual understanding of their arithmetic skills, they are more likely to be able to work out questions mentally, saving all-important time.

 Free resources like our Fluent in Five weekly packs can be used to help pupils make quick decisions about when to use the mental method and save time in exam situations.

-5. The KS2 Arithmetic Paper is highly weighted in KS2 SATs
+5. The SATs Arithmetic Paper Is Highly Weighted In the KS2 SATs

-When schools analyse their SATs result breakdown (see this great free SATS 2017 QLA resource for help with this), they often find that children that score well in the Arithmetic Paper are more likely to score well and in their Reasoning Papers.
+When schools analyse their SATs results breakdown they often find that children that score well in the Arithmetic Paper are more likely to score well in their Reasoning Papers.
 Therefore, they achieve expected standard.

 There are also a high proportion of arithmetic focused marks in the KS2 Reasoning Papers.

 A large number of questions in SATs tests assess reasoning through arithmetic focused content objectives, and this doesn’t count questions which primarily cover another area (e.g. percentages, measures, number properties) but contain an arithmetic element.